Please check back in April 2018 for an update on the 2018 application.

 ABOUT THE NEDDY ARTIST AWARDS

-Neddy Artist Awards is an annual Puget Sound regional artist award program supported by the Behnke Foundation and housed at Cornish College of the Arts in memory of Robert E. (“Ned”) Behnke and in celebration of his life as an artist and educator.
+Neddy Artist Awards is an annual Puget Sound regional artist award program supported by the Behnke Foundation and stewarded by Cornish College of the Arts as a tribute to Seattle painter and educator Ned Behnke (1948-1989).
 Each year, two $25,000 unrestricted awards are given—one in painting and one in any medium or combination of media grounded in the visual arts (referred to as "Open Medium")—to professional artists living and working in the greater Puget Sound region.
 Six finalists will also receive $1,500.

 There are two Neddy Artist Awards each year, one in Painting and the other in Open Medium.
 Recipients will demonstrate artistic distinction through an established body of work and a commitment to their practice.
 In honor of Ned and his passion for painting, the Neddy Artist Award in painting category celebrates artists that continue to innovate through this traditional medium.
 Reflecting the ever-increasing possibilities in contemporary art practices, the Neddy Artist Award in Open Medium honors artists that work in any medium or combination of media grounded in the visual arts.
 Ned Behnke embodied Cornish College of the Art’s mission of developing artists as citizens—individuals who create outstanding artwork with an applied consciousness of responsibility to society.
 As the awards honor Ned’s legacy, Neddy Artist Award recipients will reflect and embody his belief in the power of art and artists to be positive forces in our world.
 The criteria for both awards are: